e-sensing/sitsbook/sitsbook.md

 lgbm_model <- lightgbm::lgb.load(model_str = lgbm_model_string)
 ```

 Therefore, using function factories that produce closures, `sits` keeps the classification function independent of the machine learning or deep learning algorithm.
 This policy allows independent proposal, testing, and development of new classification methods.
 It also enables improvements on parallel processing methods without affecting the existing classification methods.

 To illustrate this separation between training and classification, the new algorithm developed in the chapter using `lightgbm` will be used to classify a data cube.
-The code is the same as the one in Chapter [Introduction](https://e-sensing.github.io/sitsbook/introduction.html) as an example of data cube classification, except for the use of `lgb_method()`.
+The code is the same as the one in Chapter [Introduction](https://e-sensing.github.io/sitsbook/introduction.html) as an example of data cube classification, except for the use of function `sits_lightgbm()`.

 ``` r